jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 Functions that engage the chipset must follow the 7.16MHz timings of the timings of the Motorolla MC68000 (MC68000 herein) as implimented in the OCS/ECS Amiga designs.

 #### 2.1 Chipset Register Cycles

-~~**THE PRESENCE OF LATCHES ON THE DRD BUS NEEDS TO BE INVESTIGATED.
-IF THE AGNUS AND DRAM TIMING SHEETS ARE ACCURATE, THESE LATCHES ARE NOT NECESSARY.
-SO, WHAT IS THEIR PURPOSE?~~

 The CPU accesses most chipset registers through Agnus.
 The chipset register cycle is as follows: